-Helen's policy has a £100 excess.
-Helen has an operation in hospital as a day patient and the hospital charges £1,200.
-We pay Helen's hospital £1,100 and we'll let Helen know that she needs to pay the hospital £100 (the policy excess).
-If Helen needs other treatment (whether it's for the same condition or not) during the policy year, she doesn't need to pay another excess.
-When Helen's policy renews, the excess will also renew.
+Helen's policy has a £100 excess and a £1,000 outpatient allowance.
+Helen has an outpatient consultation which costs £250.
+We pay Helen's consultant £150 and we'll let Helen know that she needs to pay the consultant £100 (the policy excess).
+If Helen needs other treatment during the policy year, she doesn't need to pay another excess and has £750 remaining in her outpatient allowance.
+When Helen's policy renews, the excess and outpatient allowance will also renew.